 Now that we've covered the basics, let's see the final things that you can do to ensure that your career change resume will land you an interview:

-- It's a good idea to do some work related to your new career before actually transitioning into it.
-Attend related courses, take a part-time job, or try job shadowing and volunteering in the desired field.
-Then include it in your resume.
+- It's a good idea to gain experience in your new career field before transitioning.
+Attend relevant courses on platforms like Coursera or edX, take a part-time job, or try job shadowing and volunteering.
+Then, include this experience in your resume.

 - A good place to start are these 30+ best online courses to get a job which include courses provided for free by institutions like MIT, Harvard University or top companies like IBM (e.g. AI Chatbots without Programming course by IBM).